Carter12s/roslibrust/README.md

 roslibrust_codegen_macro::find_and_generate_ros_messages!("assets/ros1_common_interfaces/std_msgs");
 ```

-Code generation can also be done with a script using the same code generation backend called by the macro.
+Code generation can also be done with a build.rs script using the same code generation backend called by the macro.
 See the contents of `example_package` for a detailed example of how this can be done.
 While the proc_macros are extremely convenient for getting started
 there is currently no (good) way for a proc_macro to inform the compiler that it needs to be re-generated when an external file
 changes.
 Using a build script requires more setup, but can correctly handling re-building when message files are edited.

-## Experimental Support for ROS1 Native

-If built with the `ros1` feature, `roslibrust` exports some experimental support for implementing nodes which talk to other ROS1 nodes using the TCPROS protocol without the need for the rosbridge as an intermediary.
-See `ros1_talker.rs` and `ros1_listener.rs` under `roslibrust/examples` to see usage.
-This implementation is relatively new, incomplete, and untested.
-Filing issues on bugs encountered is very appreciated!

-See this issue filter for known issues: https://github.com/Carter12s/roslibrust/labels/ros1
+Generated message types are compatible with both the ROS1 native and RosBridge backends.

 ## Roadmap

-Rough overview of the features planned to built for this crate in what order:

 | Feature                      | rosbridge                                                   | ROS1 | ROS2 |
 |------------------------------|-------------------------------------------------------------|------|------|